-Certificate ur certific ate is ready.
-Download, Insta Download your co ) our Mac, then double click the .cer file to install in Keychain Access.
-Make sur ckup copy of your private and public keys somewhere secure.
-Access.
-Make sur e to save a ba ckup copy of your private and public keys somewhere secure.
-Certificate e to save a ba Name: Apple Push Services: com.example.push
+Certificate ur certific ate is ready. - ertificate to ye our Mac, then double click the .cer file to install in Keychain , leeessi make sur ickup copy of your private and public keys somewhere secure.
+Certificate Name: Apple Push Services: com.example.push

-- Click Download to download the certificate (give it the aps.cer name). - Open the downloaded certificate file (it should automatically be opened in Keychain Access, otherwise open it manually in Keychain Access). - · Find the certificate you just opened/imported in Keychain Access. - · Expand the certificate to show the Private Key. - Select only the Private Key portion of the certificate, right-click on it and select Export "Common Name"... from the menu. - Choose a location (e.g. Desktop) and filename to export the .p12 file to and click Save. - Optionally pick a password for the .p12 file to protect its private key contents and click OK.
+- Click Download to download the certificate (give it the aps.cer name). - Open the downloaded certificate file (it should automatically be opened in Keychain Access, otherwise open it manually in Keychain Access). - · Find the certificate you just opened/imported in Keychain Access. - · Expand the certificate to show the Private Key. - Select only the Private Key portion of the certificate, right-click on it and select Export "Common Name"... from the menu. - · Choose a location (e.g. Desktop) and filename to export the .p12 file to and click Save. - Optionally pick a password for the .p12 file to protect its private key contents and click OK.
 (You will then need to enter your log-in password to permit the export). - 3.
 Generate a PEM file from the p12 file: - Open up your terminal and run the following commands to create a PEM file from the p12 file (If you input a password for the p12 file, you will need to enter it here):